-These Easy Seared Salmon Sandwiches are made with seared pink salmon and a quick Dijon yogurt sauce, and are ready in 15 minutes!
+This Seared Salmon Sandwich is made with seared pink salmon and a quick Dijon yogurt sauce, and is ready in 15 minutes!

 Note: This post is not sponsored by any brand, but does contain links to products from brands that I work with on a regular basis.
 All recommended products are ones I love to use in my own home.